Active Military Service

-NSU has partnered with Parchment to offer electronic delivery of official NSU transcripts in PDF format.
-This service is available to current students and former students who have attended NSU during the Summer 1994 semester or later.
+NSU has partnered with Parchment for delivery of official NSU transcripts both electronically and printed and mailed.
+This service is available to current and former students.
 See the Registrar Office home page for additional information.
-Students may also obtain an official paper copy (transcript) of their NSU academic record stamped “issued to student” or request that an official copy be mailed to another college or other places by submitting a signed Transcript Request form to the Office of the Registrar or online via goNSU.
-A maximum of five (5) copies per day are available.
+Students may also pick up an official paper copy (transcript) of their NSU academic record stamped “issued to student” at the Tahlequah and Broken Arrow campuses.
+A maximum of five (5) copies per day are available if picked up in person.
 Official transcripts reflecting most recent grades earned will be available one week following the conclusion of the term.

 Transferring to NSU